 World Footwear Congress

-The CEC created the World Footwear Congress more than ten years ago as a platform for discussing the constant changes and challenges that this dynamic industry faces since the beginning of the globalization.
-The Congress serves in particular for promoting a free and fair global market with equal chances for all on a reciprocal basis, while increasing international collaboration.
-The event is opened to all categories of worldwide footwear stakeholders (manufacturers and retailers, sector associations, technological and educational centers, policy makers, journalists, etc), but the main and final beneficiaries are intended to be the businesses of the footwear sector.
+The CEC created the World Footwear Congress more than ten years ago as a platform to discuss the constant changes and challenges that this dynamic industry has been facing since the beginning of the globalization.
+The Congress serves in particular for the promotion a free and fair global market with equal chances for all on a reciprocal basis, while increasing international collaboration.
+The event is open to all categories of worldwide footwear stakeholders (manufacturers and retailers, sector associations, technological and educational centers, policy makers, journalists, etc), although the main beneficiaries are intended to be the businesses of the footwear sector.